alexanderthurn/shutup/README.md

 If the volume exceeds a defined limit, a sine alarm is played to make clear that the volume is too high.
 As "too high" depends on the user, this value can be changed in realtime.
 Hint: The alarm sound itself can be louder than the allowed volume, which causes no problems at all.
 It is extracted by a notch filter, preventing a never ending alarm.

-![Screenshot1](misc/shutup1.jpeg?raw=true "Screenshot1")
-![Screenshot2](misc/shutup2.jpeg?raw=true "Screenshot2")

 ## Demo

 You can try the app  [here](https://shutup.froso.de).
 Make sure to use a modern browser supporting the WebAudioApi and the Canvas element.

+## Screenshots

+![Screenshot1](misc/shutup1.jpeg?raw=true "Screenshot1")
+![Screenshot2](misc/shutup2.jpeg?raw=true "Screenshot2")

 ## List of technologies